Is It Possible to Cleanse Responsibly?

 But really, cleanses are usually just hyper-restrictive diets wrapped in the aura of ~wellness~.

 That's what former Goop exec Elise Loehnen says she finally came to realize when she left the company about two years ago.
-In a recent Instagram video, Loehnen detailed the cleanse culture that permeated the wellness brand — which is known for its focus on holistic health fixes, including plenty of detox dieting — and just how damaging it was for her relationship with her body and eating.
+In an Instagram video, Loehnen detailed the cleanse culture that permeated the wellness brand — which is known for its focus on holistic health fixes, including plenty of detox dieting — and just how damaging it was for her relationship with her body and eating.

 "I decided to foreswear all cleansing," she says in the video.
 "To me, it had become synonymous with dieting and restriction, and I felt like I was not in a healthy relationship with my body.
 I was always trying to punish it, bring it under control."